nirjharm/forest/README.md

 }
 ```

+See `examples` directory in the project root for more.

 ## Graph Visualization using Graphviz

 Forest provides an easy way to visualize tree data structures using the graphviz member function.
 When this function is called, a [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) file describing the data structure graph is created.
 In order to be able to generate an image of the graph you must install [Graphviz](http://www.graphviz.org/).
 The generated [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) file can be feed to the dot tool (provided by [Graphviz](http://www.graphviz.org/)) which in turn will generate an image for the graph.